jpmosquerac/aws-eks-tf/README.md

 Python gRPC, AWS EKS and associated cloud resources Terraform.

 ## Introduction
-This project exemplified a Terraform project, a gRPC Python application and the assosiated resources (templates, scripts, definition files, ...) to deploy the application and its infrastructure with CI/CD.
+This project exemplified a Terraform project, a gRPC Python application and the associated resources (templates, scripts, definition files, ...) to deploy the application and its infrastructure with CI/CD.
 ---
 ## Architecture Diagram
 ![Architecture Diagram](./docs/arch_diagram.jpg)
----

 ## Installation / Deployment Guide

 ### Requirements